What Happens if You Steal Time at Work?

 Note: If you’re an employer looking to eliminate all forms of time theft from your company, we highly recommend you use attendance software to monitor employees.
 Buddy Punch is a time tracking software we designed to maximize employee productivity and cut down on time theft throughout the workday.
 Click here to learn more information about how you can use our tool to track employees.

-What Happens if You Steal Time at Work?
+What Happens If You Steal Time at Work?

 Simply put, if you steal time at work, your employer could terminate your employment and ask for compensation for the loss of resources.
 Since time theft can be on a par with other types of employee crimes and occupational abuse, employees caught stealing time will be required to repay their employee for the financial damages caused, i.e.: they will have to return the payment received for the time they didn’t work.